-As at December 31, 2020, Athabasca held approximately 1,208,000 net acres of mineral resource leases, licenses and permits.
-This includes over 608,000 net acres of oil sands leases and permits and 357,265 net acres of petroleum and natural gas leases in the Athabasca region of northeastern Alberta and over 242,000 net acres of petroleum and natural gas leases in northwestern Alberta.
+As at December 31, 2022, Athabasca held approximately 893,000 net acres of mineral resource leases, licenses and permits.
+This includes over 348,000 net acres of oil sands leases and permits and 331,000 net acres of petroleum and natural gas leases in the Athabasca region of northeastern Alberta and over 213,000 net acres of petroleum and natural gas leases in northwestern Alberta.

-Oil sands leases in the Athabasca oil sands area carry a primary term of 15 years and petroleum and natural gas leases carry a primary term of 5 years, after which time the leases can be continued if certain evaluation activity and/or production levels are satisfied.
-Oil sands permits have a primary term of 5 years and petroleum and natural gas licenses have a primary term of 4 years in northern Alberta.
-Depending on the level of activity and/or production, both oil sands permits and petroleum and natural gas licenses can be converted into leases at the end of their terms.
-A vast majority of Athabasca's oil sands reserves and resources are held under oil sands leases and those lands held under oil sands permits have met all requirements to convert to leases at the end of their initial terms.
+Oil sands leases in the Athabasca oil sands area carry a primary term of 15 years.
+At expiry, an application for continuation requires the agreement holder to outline the lands they intend to continue.
+Lessees may apply for continuation of all, or a portion, of their lease holdings.
+The designation of a continued lease can be producing, or non-producing.
+Operators that choose to keep non-producing continued leases may hold these leases indefinitely, subject to the payment of escalating rent.
+Petroleum and natural gas leases carry a primary term of five years, after which time the leases can be continued if certain evaluation activity and/or production levels are satisfied.
+Petroleum and natural gas licenses have a primary term of four years in Northern Alberta and depending on the level of activity and/or production, petroleum and natural gas licenses can be converted into leases at the end of their terms.
+A vast majority of Athabasca's oil sands reserves and resources are held under the oil sands leases and those lands can be continued indefinitely, subject to the payment of escalating rent.

-See "Description of Our Business - Thermal Oil Division" and "Description of Our Business - Light Oil Division".
+See "Description of Our Business - Our Development Strategy for Our Principal Properties - Thermal Oil Division" and "Description of Our Business - Our Development Strategy for Our Principal Properties - Light Oil Division".
 Athabasca's oil sands leases and permits are large and generally contiguous, which management expects will allow for scale efficiency and simpler development planning.

-As at December 31, 2020, Athabasca had an interest in approximately 269 Gross Wells (164.4 Net Wells), as set forth below, all of which are located in Alberta:
+As at December 31, 2022, Athabasca had an interest in approximately 252 gross wells (162 net wells), as set forth below, all of which are located in Alberta:

-Producing Non-Producing(3) Total
+Producing Non-Pr oducing (3) Total

-Gross Wells (1) Net Wells (2) Gross Wells (1) Net Wells (2) Gross Wells (1) Net Wells(2)
+Gross Wells(1) Net Wells(2) Gross Wells (1) Net Wells (2) Gross Wells (1) Net Wells(2)

-Bitumen 74 74.0 2 2.0 76 76.0
+Bitumen (4) 85 85 7 7 92 92

-Crude Oil Wells 118 54.1 24 18.3 142 72.4
+Crude Oil Wells 32 9.6 9 3.3 41 12.9

-Natural Gas Wells 19 6.5 32 9.5 51 16.0
+Natural Gas Wells 112 53.3 7 3.6 119 57

-TOTAL 211 134.6 58 29.8 269 164.4
+Total 229 147.9 23 13.9 252 161.9

-- (1) "Gross Wells" means the total number of producing or non-producing bitumen, oil or gas wells in which Athabasca had an interest as of December 31, 2020. - (2) "Net Wells" means the aggregate number of producing or non-producing bitumen, oil or gas wells obtained by multiplying each Gross Well by Athabasca's percentage working interest therein. - (3) "Non-Producing" wells include stratigraphic test wells, wells awaiting completion as at December 31, 2020, and wells that are capable of production but were not producing as at December 31, 2020, due to facility limitations or were waiting to be tied-in.
-All non-producing wells considered to be capable of producing are located near existing transportation infrastructure.
-Athabasca has not included the following type of wells in its Non-Producing well count above: wells in the Liege area that are suspended or permanently shut-in either due to a lack of existing functional proximate transportation infrastructure or a permanent shut-in order issued by the AER, its heater assembly facility, water source, steam injection, disposal wells or wells that have been abandoned.
+- (1) "Gross Wells" means the total number of producing or non-producing bitumen, oil or gas wells in which Athabasca had an interest as of December 31, 2022. - (2) "Net Wells" means the aggregate number of producing or non-producing bitumen, oil or gas wells obtained by multiplying each Gross Well by Athabasca's percentage working interest therein. - (3) "Non-Producing" means wells that are capable of production but were not producing as at December 31, 2022 due to facility limitations, wells where drilling has finished but the well has not been completed, wells waiting to be tied-in, and wells requiring maintenance or workovers where the resumption of production is not known.
+Non-producing wells do not include wells in the Liege area that are suspended or permanently shut-in either due to a lack of existing functional proximate transportation infrastructure or a permanent shut-in order issued by the AER, its heater assembly facility, water source, steam injection, disposal wells or wells that have been abandoned. - (4) SAGD well pairs are each counted as one well.